SASKATCHEWAN’S BEST BOATING LAKES

 LITTLE MANITOU LAKE

-Little Lake Manitou is open to all types of boating, including power boating, and paddling – however, it’s more commonly known as Canada’s Dead Sea.
+Little Lake Manitou is open to all types of boating, including power boating, and paddling.
+It’s more commonly known as Canada’s Dead Sea.

 Little Lake Manitou has been attracting visitors for centuries.
 Although it was once a freshwater lake, the waters of lake Manitou have no outlet, resulting in its increasingly mineral based composition.
 The resulting water is far denser than seawater, making it easy to float (just like the dead sea).